uplinkhq/docs/docs/freelancers/working-with-a-client.md

 You issue your invoices for your work directly to the client as well.
 Please forward each invoice to us (preferable in the corresponding Slack channel) as soon as you sent it to the client, so we can send you an invoice back for [our commission](our-commission.md).

-## Middleman jobs
+## Recruiter jobs

-The manner of working together is quite different when it comes to middleman jobs.
+The manner of working together is quite different when it comes to recruiter jobs.

 ### Contract